DashineePARMANUM/statistics-projects-summer-2025/Excel_Data_Cleaning_and_Analysis/Excel_docs/Excel_Process.md

 ---
 ## 10. Key Insights

-- Homes with **6 bedrooms** have the highest average Sell.
+- Homes with 6 bedrooms have the highest average *Sell* as seen in Table 1.2 in sheet *dashboard*.

-- There is a clear **positive correlation** between Living and Sell, consistent with market expectations.
+- There is a clear positive correlation between *Living* and *Sell*, consistent with market expectations as seen in Chart 3.2 in sheet *dashboard*.

 ---
 ## 11. Challenges and Solutions
 - Grouping ages into bins required using Pivot Table Group feature.

-- Ensuring consistent Home IDs for `VLOOKUP` required careful table range and absolute references.

 - Locked/unlocked cell protection required trial and error to allow edits only where needed.

 ---
 ## 12. Final File

-- All data, analysis, pivot tables, charts, and dashboard are saved in the file **home.xlsx**.
+- All data, analysis, pivot tables, charts, and dashboard are saved in the file "home.xlsx".